 They know, it is a race and I guess they admit, 2045 is a quite plausible date.

 Any sort of planning beyond this magic wall of (everywhere seen as) looming and for ever unbreakable totalitarianism is somehow invalid.
+The event (in human history there is only one event of this kind) is called passage into socio-singularity.

 OpenAI statement 8: If everyone has AI powers, then there’s not any one person or a small set of individuals who can have AI superpower.